yt203y/aptamer-thammasat/README.md

 4. [Associate Professor Dr. Yuthana Tantirungrotechai](https://yt203y.github.io/CVyt/)

 # Research Focus
-We explore the possiblity of using Molecular Hybrid for Biomedical Application.
-The current focus is on Aptamer-based system for cancer treatment.
+We explore the possibility of using Molecular Hybrids for biomedical applications.
+Our current focus is on aptamer-based systems for cancer treatment.

 # Recent Publications